rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/securecrt.md

 Note that if this value is not supplied and SecureCRT was set up to use a configuration password, it will not be possible to decrypt the encrypted SecureCRT passwords that are retrieved.

+### SESSION_PATH
+The path to the SecureCRT session directory on the target's computer.
+By default this is normally stored at `C:\\Users\\*current user name*\\AppData\\Roaming\\VanDyke\\Config\\Sessions` if SecureCRT is installed on the system, however SecureCRT also has a portable version that stores the session information in a local folder along with the SecureCRT binary itself, allowing users to easily transfer their session information between machines.
+In this case, users can set the `SESSION_PATH` option to the location of the session directory within the portable folder to allow them to obtain SecureCRT session information even if a portable version of SecureCRT is utilized on the target.

 ## Scenarios

 ### Windows Server 2019 Standard Edition with SecureCRT v8.7.3 Build 2279 (Configuration Password Enabled)